Leica X Vario vs X1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X Vario (Typ 107) and Leica X1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the X1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
+Both the X Vario and the X1 have been discontinued, but can regularly be found used on eBay.
+The X1 was replaced by the Leica X2, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica X Vario or the Leica X1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.